Ethiopian election expected to deepen rifts | DW | 11.05.2021

 "It is disappointing that the EU has not received the assurances necessary to extend to the Ethiopian people one of its most visible signs of support for their quest for democracy," read a statement by EU foreign policy chief, Josef Borrell.

-William Davison of the International Crisis Group (ICG) issued a stark warning about Ethiopia's future.
+William Davison of the International Crisis Group issued a warning about Ethiopia's future.

 "If this electoral process is not accompanied by an attempt to return to all-inclusive politics, then the election could exacerbate Ethiopia's political divisions," he told DW.